ttulttul/ComfyUI-Iterative-Mixer/README.md

 # ComfyUI Iterative Mixing Nodes

-This repo contains 2 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that combine to implement a strategy I'm calling Iterative Mixing of Latents.
+This repo contains nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that combine to implement a strategy I'm calling Iterative Mixing of Latents.
-The technique is stolen from the [DemoFusion](https://arxiv.org/abs/2311.16973) paper with gratitude.
+The technique is somewhat borrowed from the [DemoFusion](https://arxiv.org/abs/2311.16973) paper, with gratitude.
 I also acknowledge [BlenderNeko](https://github.com/BlenderNeko) for the inspiration that led to the Batch Unsampler node included in this pack.

-## Important Note about Grainy or Noisy Output

-The iterative mixing nodes **intentionally** output grainy-looking latents; these latents are rich in information and are not a finished product for human viewing.
-You must run the latent image through another KSampler to refine a bit and get rid of the noise.
-Depending on the parameters in the iterative mixer, you may need a denoise value that is higher or lower.
-Try starting with 0.1 and going up from there until the level of grain or noise in your result is tolerable.
+## Note: This pack contains some deprecated nodes

+In my first attempt at iterative mixing, I developed a few KSampler-type nodes that call the underlying `sample()` function inside ComfyUI to denoise and then mix noised latents step by step.
+This method produces grainy output for reasons I don't yet fully understand.
+On the advice of @comfyanonymous, I have now moved onto a new approach that uses the `SamplerCustom` node.

 ## Updates

+## January 4th, 2024

+- Added new nodes that implement iterative mixing in combination with the `SamplerCustom` node from ComfyUI, which produces very clean output (no graininess).
+See the documentation below for details along with a new example workflow.
+This new approach includes the addition of a noise masking strategy that may improve results further.
+- Reorganized the code into separate source files to keep things tidy.
+- Archived old workflow examples that may not work properly after the reorganization.

 ### December 30th, 2023